surlykke/Go-Generics-with-constraints/README.md

 This works well in java where everything is a pointer to an object, and where inheritance plays a central role.
-It has served as inspiration for this proposal, though what's described here is quite different due to the language differences.
+It has served as inspiration for this proposal, though what's described here is quite different due to the differences of the two languages.

 ### C++